hyosung11/Launch-School/journal.md

 15:51 Humming along through the Objects exercises in JavaScript Basics.
 I've got three more to do, but the study session starts soon.

 17:27 Playing with the code after the code after the study session.
 I need to learn the different array methods.

+19:01 After dinner, vacuuming and listening to the latest Launch School podcast episode.

+19:39 Practiced "Convert an object to a nested array" using `Object.entries()`.

+19:52 Late to putting the kids to bed.
+I still mildly itch in a few spots.